January 29, 2020 | Posted by: Venus Zoleta | Credit Card

 But don’t dive into it yet without doing your homework.
 Know what it takes to get the right credit card for beginners like you.

-The number of options in the Philippine credit card market can be overwhelming for newbies.
-Credit cards cater to different market segments, including first-timers.
 To make it easier for you to find the best choices, look for certain qualities in a credit card.
 First and foremost, your first credit card must be something you can afford to own.

 The best choice for credit card beginners is one with a low annual fee, interest rate, penalty fee, and income requirement.
 Starter credit cards that offer good rewards programs are also worth considering.

 A credit card appeals to a specific type of users who share the same budget range, interests, lifestyle, and financial needs.
 This is why there are various credit card types in the market that appeal to different types of users.